Dvtt0253/Digital-Bookstore-Shop/README.md

 - **Flask**: Used for managing HTTP requests and responses for the web application
 - **SQLAlchemy**: Used for managing database entries and database queries
 - **Argon2**: Used for hashing users' passwords to ensure secure password storage within the database.
+- **HTML and Javascript**: Used for creating the users' interface and ensuring user interactivity.